Susie Dent

-Susan Dent (born November 1964) is an English lexicographer, etymologist and media personality.
+Susan Dent (born November 1964) is an English lexicographer, etymologist, and media personality.
 She has appeared in "Dictionary Corner" on the Channel 4 game show Countdown since 1992.
 She also appears on 8 Out of 10 Cats Does Countdown, a post-watershed comedy version of the show.

 Early life and education

-Dent was born in Woking, Surrey.
+Susan Dent was born in November 1964 in Woking, Surrey.

 She was educated at the Marist Convent in Ascot, an independent Roman Catholic day school, with a term at Eton College to study for Oxbridge entrance exams.
-She went on to Somerville College, Oxford, to read for a BA in modern languages, then to Princeton University to read for a master's degree in German.
+She went on to Somerville College, Oxford, where she graduated with a BA in modern languages.
+She then undertook a master's degree in German at Princeton University in the United States.

 Upon graduation she spent a year in New York teaching German, until her visa expired and she returned to the UK.

 Career

-Dent is well known as the resident lexicographer and adjudicator for the letters rounds on Channel 4's longest-running game show, Countdown.
-She began working on Countdown in 1992 at the insistence of her boss, Simon, at Oxford University Press (OUP).
+Dent is well known as the resident lexicographer and adjudicator for the letters rounds on Channel 4's longest-running game show Countdown.
+She began working on Countdown in 1992 at the insistence of her boss at Oxford University Press (OUP).
 She had recently switched roles to work on compiling English dictionaries, having previously worked on bilingual dictionaries.
 At first she declined the Countdown offer, but her boss explained that her appearance on the show formed part of her OUP employment contract and she agreed to take the role.
 On each episode, she provides a brief commentary on the origin of a particular word or phrase.
 Dent is the longest-serving member of the show's current on-screen team, first appearing in 1992; she has since made more than 5,000 appearances.
 Dent also works on the spin-off show 8 Out of 10 Cats Does Countdown.

 Dent appeared as herself in an episode of the BBC sitcom Not Going Out.

-Dent presented Channel 4 web series Susie Dent's Guide to Swearing, which explored the etymology and history of select English swear words.
+She presented Channel 4 web series Susie Dent's Guide to Swearing, which explored the etymology and history of select English swear words.
 She has also made an appearance on BBC entertainment show Would I Lie to You?.
 In 2018, she also appeared on five episodes of the panel show Richard Osman's House of Games.

-In 2019, Dent launched the gold award podcast, Something Rhymes With Purple, co-hosted with her friend Gyles Brandreth; they have followed this up with their live theatre stage residencies using the same formula as their podcast.
+In 2019, Dent launched the podcast Something Rhymes With Purple, co-hosted with her friend Gyles Brandreth; they followed this up with live theatre stage residencies using the same formula as their podcast.

 In 2023, Dent embarked on a solo tour, The Secret Lives of Words.

-Dent co-wrote a romantic radio drama with Peter Souter, Only One Word for Love, that was broadcast on BBC Radio 4 ahead of Valentine's Day in 2025.
+She co-wrote a romantic radio drama with Peter Souter, Only One Word for Love, that was broadcast on BBC Radio 4 ahead of Valentine's Day in 2025.

+Dent was a contestant on Taskmaster's New Year Treat in January 2026.